*Disclaimer: What motivates me, might not motivate you. Know Thyself.

 - I fight (present tense because it’s a war that won’t end) my nature by making a routine, on paper, and going through the checklist each day.

-The first line of defense against your fear is knowing the characteristics of the person you want to be and the reason you want to write.
+The first line of defense against your fear is knowing the characteristics of the person you are now and the person you want to be, so you can define the reason you want to write.

-This is the “general desire or willingness” the definition of motivation talks about.
+This is the “general desire or willingness” the motivation definition talks about.
 Scribble them down.
 Post them somewhere, and when the fear blinds you from your dreams, look at your reasons.
 If they still ring true, if they calm you and revive the spark, sit down and write anyway.